archesproject/arches-docs/docs/developing/vue/arches-vue-integration.md

     - widgets
         - MapWidget.vue

 As Arches moves forward with integrating components from Vue into Knockout, we find it essential to adopt a non-standard directory structure to accommodate this scenario.
 For instance it's standard practice for most Vue applications to have a top-level `App.vue` file which has one or many child components that exist in the `components` directory.
-However since Arches will have multiple Vue applications running per project, possibly even per page, there must be some deliniation between these top-level components.
-The pattern exemplified above illustrates a way to have such deliniation while maintaining a scalable and navigatiable structure.
+However since Arches will have multiple Vue applications running per project, possibly even per page, there must be some delineation between these top-level components.
+The pattern exemplified above illustrates a way to have such delineation while maintaining a scalable and navigable structure.
 Essentially, top-level components live in `views`, `reports`, `widgets`, etc, while their child components live in the `components` directory.
 The `components` subdirectories each contain a root component which is named the same as the subdirectory.

 By utilizing this directory structure, we ensure that components from Vue can seamlessly integrate with Knockout components while maintaining clarity and organization in our codebase.